-The table below sets out the performance targets included in the Statement of Corporate Intent for the year ended 31 March 2017.
+The table below sets out the performance targets included in the Statement of Corporate Intent for the year ended 31 March 2018.

-7 201 7 201 6 TARGET ACTUAL TARGET ACTUAL Earnings before consumer discounts, interest and tax expressed as a percentage of total average capital employed 11.9 12.3% 11.5% 12.3% Net profit/(loss) before consumer discounts and after tax expressed as a percentage of average consolidated shareholders' funds 8.9% 9.3% 8.9% 9.4% Average minutes without electricity per consumer: (SAIDI) Unplanned outages Planned 75 40 166.88 69.69 70 25 99.24 19.07 Average faults per consumer (11kV and above) (SAIFI) 2.55 3.28 2.55 2.7
+2018 2017 TARGET ACTUAL TARGET ACTUAL Earnings before consumer discounts, interest and tax expressed as a percentage of total average capital employed 11.9 13.0% 11.9% 12.3% Net profit/(loss) before consumer discounts and after tax expressed as a percentage of average consolidated shareholders' funds 8.7% 9.6% 8.9% 9.3% Average minutes without electricity per consumer: (SAIDI) Unplanned outages Planned 110 60 189.14 81.57 75 40 166.88 69.69 Average faults per consumer (11kV and above) (SAIFI) 2.55 3.34 2.55 3.28

-Unplanned outages, as measured by SAIDI (average minutes without electricity per customer), exceeded the target by 91.88 minutes (222% unfavourable).
-Contributing factors to the unfavourable result included an increase in severe weather events affecting the network (predominantly overhead equipment and vegetation), as well as new safety rules relating to how circuits are restored following a fault extending the duration of some outages.
-The main categories of faults were overhead equipment failure (56.33 minutes), vegetation (23.74 minutes) and a high number of car versus pole incidents (40.95 minutes).
+Unplanned outages, as measured by SAIDI (average minutes without electricity per customer), exceeded the target by 79.14 minutes (72% unfavourable).
+Contributing factors to the unfavourable result included an increase in severe weather events affecting the network (predominantly overhead equipment and vegetation), as well as new safety rules relating to how circuits are restored following a fault, extending the duration of some outages.
+The main categories of faults were overhead equipment failure (52.76 minutes), vegetation (26.24 minutes) and a high number of car versus pole incidents (42.23 minutes).

-Planned SAIDI exceeded the target by 29.69 minutes (174% unfavourable) for the year.
-This was due to a combination of the new live line working rules being introduced which reduced the amount of live work undertaken, coinciding with a large works programme of maintenance and asset replacement.
+Planned SAIDI exceeded the target by 21.58 minutes (36% unfavourable) for the year.
+This was due to a large works programme of maintenance and asset replacement and new live line working rules, which reduced the amount of live work undertaken.

-SAIFI performance was unfavourable against the target due to the nature of unplanned outages where faults affected large groups of customers in single events, as well as repeat outages on some highly populated feeders.
+SAIFI performance was unfavourable against the target due to the nature of unplanned outages where faults affected large groups of customers in single events, as well as repeat outages on some highly populated feeders

-The impact of normalisation on the 2017 performance results reduced Unplanned SAIDI from 205.25 minutes to 166.88 minutes, and planned SAIDI from 139.37 minutes to 69.69 minutes.
-Normalisation of SAIFI reduced the result from 3.72 to 3.28.
+The impact of normalisation on the 2018 performance results reduced Unplanned SAIDI from 246.96 minutes to 189.14 minutes, and planned SAIDI from 163.14 minutes to 81.58.69 minutes.
+Normalisation of SAIFI reduced the result from 4.05 to 3.34.